A geometric proof of the Affability Theorem for planar tilings: Robinson inflation

 Using arms and crosses, we can replace the partial box decomposition $\calb_1$ with a complete box decomposition $\pb_1$.
 In this step, we modify this decomposition so that it becomes inflated from the initial decomposition $\calb$ by unit square plaques.
 We start by introducing some definitions:

 \begin{definition} i) The middle point of the intersection of each arm with a cross is called an \emph{exit point} of the cross.
-Each side of a cross contains at most $1$ exit point and each non-degenerate cross has at least $3$ exit points, see Figures~\ref{nondeg4}~and~\ref{nondeg3}.
+Each side of a cross contains at most $1$ exit point and each nondegenerate cross has at least $3$ exit points, see Figures~\ref{nondeg4}~and~\ref{nondeg3}.
 They are \emph{positive} or \emph{negative} end points of the axes (relatively to the usual positive orientation).
 If the cross is degenerated, there are still at least $3$ exit points counting multiplicities, see Figure~\ref{deg}.

 ii) Each cross is decorated with a graph which is obtained by joining the center of mass with the exit points.
-In the non-degenerate case, this decoration separates the cross into $3$ or $4$ regions.
+In the nondegenerate case, this decoration separates the cross into $3$ or $4$ regions.
 In the degenerate case, the cross reduces to a common side of two different arms (decorated with the middle point contained in the two axes) or a single point (which is the intersection of the degenerate arms).
 Each of these regions is called a \emph{cross-sector}.
-We also use the term \emph{cross-sector} to refer to the union of $\calp$-tiles which meet the original cross-sector.
-As explained in \cite{BBG}, it is irrelevant where $\calp$-tiles which meet several sectors are included, although for simplicity we will always assume that such a $\calp$-tiles are included in the sectors pointing right and upward.
+We also use the term \emph{cross-sector} to refer to the union of $\calp$-tiles that meet the original cross-sector.
+As explained in \cite{BBG}, it is irrelevant where $\calp$-tiles which meet several sectors are included, although for simplicity we shall assume such a $\calp$-tiles are included in the sectors pointing right and upward.

 iii) Let $\Pa$ be a plaque of the partial box decomposition $\calb_1$.
 We denote by $\pp$ the union of $\Pa$ with the half-arms and the cross-sectors meeting $\Pa$.
 Replacing these half-arms and cross-sectors with corresponding half-arms and cross-sectors made of $\calp$-tiles as above, we obtain another planar set $\ppp$.
 Now $\ppp$ is a tile of a planar tiling $\calt''$ inflated from $\calt$ and a plaque of a box decomposition $\ppb_1$ inflated from $\calb$.
 We call this process \emph{Robinson inflation}. \end{definition}